not-coded/WayFix/README.md

   - Fixes issues where keyboard combinations like 'CTRL + A' or 'CTRL + C' are sent as characters in chat instead of being recognized as key combinations.

 - **Fullscreen**
-  - Specify Monitor *(looks different in-game)* ***(by default Minecraft sometimes full-screens on the wrong monitor due to Wayland window limitations)***
+  - Select Monitor
-    - Specify which monitor you want to fullscreen Minecraft to. (primary monitor by default) (must turn on in seperate config option)
+    - Select which monitor you want to fullscreen Minecraft to. (primary monitor by default) (must turn on in seperate config option)

+> [!NOTE]
+> By default Minecraft sometimes full-screens on the wrong monitor due to Wayland window limitations (unable to get X and Y position).

 ## Building
 - Clone the repository